CodingThrust/QECNotes/correlated-qec/correlated-qec.typ

 #align(center)[
-= Quantum Error Correction with Spatially Correlated Errors _Jinguo Liu_
+= Quantum Error Correction with Spatially Correlated Errors _Zhongyi Ni_, _Jinguo Liu_
 ]

-#zy[add more refs]
 == Introduction
 Traditional QEC schemes, such as the surface code and stabilizer formalism, predominantly assume independent error models, where qubit errors occur uncorrelated in space and time.
-These models underpin the theoretical promise of thresholds and code distances, ensuring protection against a fixed number of errors.
-However, real-world quantum hardware—including superconducting circuits, trapped ions, and photonic systems—exhibits correlated errors that defy these assumptions.
-Examples include crosstalk between adjacent qubits during simultaneous gate operations, spatially correlated noise in lattices, and joint errors following entangling gates like CNOT.
+These models underpin the theoretical promise of thresholds and code distances, ensuring protection against a fixed number of errors@gottesman1997stabilizer.
+However, real-world quantum hardware—including superconducting circuits@gambetta2012characterization, trapped ions@ballance2016high, and photonic systems@kok2007linear—exhibits correlated errors that defy these assumptions.
+Examples include crosstalk between adjacent qubits during simultaneous gate operations@krinner2019engineering, spatially correlated noise in lattices@grondalski1999spatial, and joint errors following entangling gates like CNOT@erhard2019characterizing.
 Such correlations degrade the performance of conventional decoders, which are ill-equipped to handle complex error syndromes arising from these dependencies.

 We propose two key innovations to address this challenge:
-- Learning device-specific error models from experimental data Tensor network methods provide a powerful framework for modeling correlated error channels in quantum circuits by leveraging their ability to efficiently represent high-dimensional quantum processes with structured correlations.
+- Learning device-specific error models from experimental data Tensor network methods provide a powerful framework for modeling correlated error channels in quantum circuits by leveraging their ability to efficiently represent high-dimensional quantum processes with structured correlations@torlai2023quantum.
 To train the model, the loss function is defined as the negative log-likelihood of the experimental data.
-Automatic differentiation and gradient descent are then employed to iteratively update the tensor network parameters, efficiently navigating the high-dimensional parameter space.
+Automatic differentiation@peterUnderPeterOMEinsumjl2025 and gradient descent@FluxMLOptimisersjl2025 are then employed to iteratively update the tensor network parameters, efficiently navigating the high-dimensional parameter space.
 - Designing efficient decoders for these correlated models.
 Once the error model is learned, these models demand decoding algorithms that account for multi-qubit correlations.
 We can formulate the decoding problem as a constrained optimization problem maximizing error likelihoods under syndrome constraints.
 Mixed-integer programming (MIP), a combinatorial optimization framework, emerges as a powerful candidate.
-The optimization problem can be reduced to a MIP problem and solved using state-of-the-art solvers.
+The optimization problem can be reduced to a MIP problem@landahl2011fault@cain2024correlated and solved using state-of-the-art solvers.
 == Correlated quantum channels

 We consider an error model where the errors are spatially correlated, often caused by the cross-talk between neighboring qubits.